Complexity growth of BTZ black hole in massive gravity with a null string: Introduction

 \section{Introduction}

-Understanding the nature of space and time is always crucial in modern theoretical physics.
-And the black hole as a mystery system provides an arena for general relativity and quantum field theory, which are remarkable achievements in human scientific history.
-Then, the AdS/CFT correspondence\cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} gave a bridge to connect the gravity and conformal field theories (CFT), and their extended gauge/gravity dualities have allowed us to investigate gravity theory in new ways.
+The nature of gravity or spacetime is one of important topics in modern theoretical physics.
+To disclose their nature, one potential way is to study the black holes, which provide an arena for general relativity and quantum field theory.
+Inspired by the black hole thermodynamics, physicists realized that the gravity is holographic and constructed the gauge/gravity duality, and one of its implement is the AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} which connects a d-dimensional gravity theory in AdS spacetime and a d-1 dimensional conformal field theories (CFT) without gravity.
+The applications of the duality allows us to investigate gravity and strongly coupled system in a novel perspective.